Jan125/pb.pnb/doc/readme.txt

 Functions can be used to compact code, make it more versatile, and enable recursion.

 As an example:
-Function (A) Do (B C D) With (C D) will add a function entry called (A) that will run (B C D), with C and D replaced by parameters.
+Function (A) Do (B C D) With (C D) As (E F) will add a function entry called (A) that will run (B C D), with C and D replaced by parameters.
+If parameters are underloaded, they will be replaced by the default parameters.
 (A 1 2)
 will be replaced to
 (B 1 2)

-Additonal parameters are discarded.
+while the call
+(A 3)
+will be replaced to
+(A 3 F)
+because of default parameters being defined.

-If there are less parameters than intended, blanks are deleted.
+If there are either more or less parameters than intended, the function will not register.
+If the amount of default parameters is not equal to the amount of parameters, the function will not register.
+If default parameters are defined, less parameters in calls can be be used.

-By default, B can not be a parameter.
+B can not be a parameter.
 To enable code injection, use this syntax:
 Function (A) Do (Command B C D) With (B C D)